Maram-Ankir/Horned-Beasts/README.md

 __________________________________________________________________________________________

-Number and name of feature: Feature #2:clickable images to vote for favorite beast.
+Number and name of feature: Feature #2: view the details of the image When the user clicks on an individual image
+Then the image should render larger on the screen with the description displayed.

 Estimate of time needed to complete: 3 hr